isfj/GPDBN/README.md

 cd GPDBN
 ```
 ## Running Experiments
-Our proposed GPDBN framework is in the ` ` directorty.
+Our proposed GPDBN framework is in the `GPDBN/model/inter_intra.py ` directorty.

 ## Dataset
-The model is evaluated on
+Breast cancer patient samples adopted in this study include matched digital whole-slide images and gene expression profiles, which are acquired from The Cancer Genome Atlas (TCGA) data portal

 ## Contact
 Please feel free to contact us if you need any help: ustc023w@mail.ustc.edu.cn